PaRaDoXLP/SkyEngTestApp/README.md

 # Used Pods
  - AFNetworking, for network requests
- - SDWebImage, to download and cahce images
+ - SDWebImage, to download and cache images